redis/redis-doc/topics/modules-api-ref.md

 Fetch a cursor value that has been previously stored using `RedisModule_DefragCursorSet()`.

 If not called for a late defrag operation, `REDISMODULE_ERR` will be returned and the cursor should be ignored.
-See DM_DefragCursorSet() for more details on defrag cursors.
+See `RedisModule_DefragCursorSet()` for more details on defrag cursors.

 ## `RedisModule_DefragAlloc`